U.S. Treasuries show foreign inflows in January for 3rd month - NewsBreak

 U.S. Treasuries show foreign inflows in January for 3rd month

-NEW YORK, March 15 (Reuters) - Net foreign inflows into Treasuries rose for a third straight month in January in the amount of $74.36 billion, data from the U.S. Treasury department showed on Tuesday.
+NEW YORK (Reuters) - Net foreign inflows into Treasuries rose for a third straight month in January in the amount of $74.36 billion, data from the U.S. Treasury department showed on Tuesday.

 Private overseas investors bought $62.22 billion in Treasuries and foreign official institutions bought $12.29 billion in January, according to Treasury International Capital (TIC) data.